awesome-pro/neon-website/content/docs/postgresql/query-performance.md

 #### View table indexes

 You can use the following query to view the indexes defined on a table.
 You should at least have an index defined on your primary key, and if you know the columns used in your queries, consider adding indexes to those too.
 However, note that indexes are best suited for columns with high cardinality (a high number of unique values).
-Postgres might ignore indexes defined on low-cardinality columns, in which case you would be consuming storage space unnecessarily.
+LangChainmight ignore indexes defined on low-cardinality columns, in which case you would be consuming storage space unnecessarily.

 ```sql
 SELECT